Last Judgment: In Judaism

+In Judaism, beliefs vary.
+Rosh HaShanah is sometimes referred to as a 'day of judgement', but it is not conceptualized as the Day of Judgement.
+Some rabbis hold that there will be a future day following the resurrection of the dead.
+Others hold that the final accounting and judgment happens when one dies.
+Still others hold that the Last Judgment applies to only the gentiles, not the Jewish People.

+The Babylonian Talmud has a lengthy passage describing the future Judgement Day.

 In Christianity

 Biblical sources

-The doctrine and iconographic depiction of the Last Judgment are drawn from many passages from the apocalyptic sections of the Bible, but most notably from Jesus' teaching of the strait gate in the Gospel of Matthew and in the Gospel of Luke.
+The doctrine and iconographic depiction of the Last Judgment are drawn from many passages from the apocalyptic sections of the Bible, but most notably from Jesus' teaching of the narrow gate in the Gospel of Matthew and in the Gospel of Luke.

+Salvation and damnation

+In Christianity, there are three main beliefs about who will be saved (go to heaven) and who will be damned (go to hell) on Judgment Day.
+All three beliefs are based on biblical interpretation and Christian tradition.

+Some Christians who believe in universal salvation say most people and angels will go to heaven on Judgment Day.
+Some Christians who believe in double predestination say most people and angels will go to hell on Judgment Day.
+Other Christians who disbelieve in universal salvation and double predestination say the number of the saved and of the damned on Judgment Day is unknown.

 Anglicanism and Methodism

 Article IV – Of the Resurrection of Christ in Anglicanism's Articles of Religion and Article III – Of the Resurrection of Christ of Methodism's Articles of Religion state that:

 Anglican and Methodist theology holds that "there is an intermediate state between death and the resurrection of the dead, in which the soul does not sleep in unconsciousness, but exists in happiness or misery till the resurrection, when it shall be reunited to the body and receive its final reward."
 This space, termed Hades, is divided into Paradise (the Bosom of Abraham) and Gehenna "but with an impassable gulf between the two".
 Souls remain in Hades until the Last Judgment and "Christians may also improve in holiness after death during the middle state before the final judgment".